Skip to content

 administration, service providers, and investments.
 Based on your needs assessment, prepare an RFP with appropriate questions - [If you need a sample, please contact us today] this should be unique to your organization and include information about your objectives.

 Then comes evaluating responses, conducting interviews, and selecting the most suitable advisor based on your specific needs and preferences.
 Keep in mind, both qualitative and quantitative analysis is important.
-You do not need to go with the cheapest option, in fact evaluating any service provider solely based on fees means you are not following a prudent process, per ERISA.
+You do not need to go with the cheapest option, in fact, evaluating any service provider solely based on fees means you are not following a prudent process, per ERISA.

-The key here is reasonable fees based on the value of services you receive that you deemed important in the needs analysis.
+The key here is reasonable fees based on the value of services you receive that you deem important in the needs analysis.
 Do not forget to document every decision you make (or don’t make).

 The Department of Labor (DOL) recommends benchmarking at least every three years.
 However, having a 401(k) advisor on your plan means you are likely doing this regularly.
 Benchmarking plan health metrics, fees, and predetermined plan goals can help guide the decisions the plan committee makes regarding investment selection, retirement plan design, service provider partners, employee services, and more.